The Life And Death

 The funny thing is, I didn’t know Joe that well.

 by any stretch of the imagination.
-A ship that passed in the drink and drug soaked long dark night of my soul.
-So why was
+A ship passing in the drink and drug soaked long dark night of my soul.
+So why was it that

-it that when I heard of his death, six thousand miles away, and more than a sober year or two after our last contact, that
+when I heard of his death, six thousand miles away, and more than a sober year or two after our last contact, that I was moved

-I was moved to tears?
-I cannot find a full explanation yet, it remains a teasing and tantalizing will o’ the wisp, dancing
+to tears?
+I cannot find a full explanation yet, it remains a teasing and tantalizing will o’ the wisp, dancing on the

-on the peripheral fringes of my consciousness.
-Perhaps in writing this and recounting the facts of the matter, I will be able
+peripheral fringes of my consciousness.
+Perhaps in writing this and recounting the facts of the matter, I will be able to

 I had moved from London, our English capital city, to Brighton, a small seaside holiday